-Dates: January 8, 2020-May 9, 2020
+Dates: May 18, 2020 to August 16, 2020

 Location: This course takes place online.
 Georgetown University School of Continuing Studies (SCS) uses Canvas as its Learning Management System.
 This course will be taught entirely through the Canvas platform.
 To learn more about Canvas, please go through the Canvas Guide for Students.